kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 Even if applying deprecation policies, they may still surprise some users.
 -->

+Yes.

-Yes, the CgroupDriver field of the Kubelet configuration (and the corresponding `--cgroup-driver` flag) will be marked as deprecated, but won’t be dropped until wide adoption of the field on CRI has been done.
+In alpha and beta, the CgroupDriver field of the Kubelet configuration (and the corresponding `--cgroup-driver` flag) will be marked as deprecated.

+In GA, the CgroupDriver configuration option and the `--cgroup-driver` flag are removed.

 ### Monitoring Requirements